-There was a long discussion over how to best identify emission units at the facility.
 The facility has many small bench operations involving hand application of solvents and soldering.
-Consistent with AQD Policy No. 006, these various operations can be grouped based on either having a common emission point or being functionally related in their operation.
-Therefore, many of the smaller operations have been organized into emission units based on the company's defined production areas.
-The facility was inspected based on the following emission units as identified in the MAERS report for the facility.
+Consistent with AQD Policy No. 006, many of the smaller operations have been organized into emission units based on the company's defined production areas because the equipment either has a common emission point or are functionally related in their operation.